h15200/notes/database.md

 you cannot have a table INSIDE of a table but you can reference other tables through ids.

-## NoSQL & Collections
+## key-value db

+- A Key-Value store are stored WITHOUT nesting
+- `Redis` is a prime representative of a key-value system db.

+- The data does NOT persist if there is a power outage.
+- Sensitive or valuable data is not used in a key-value store.
+- many popular noSql dbs support both simple k-v as well as document models

+## Document db

+- technically, a subset of k-v databases
+- NoSql dbs are easier to scale horizontally (sharding) because there is no need to preserve join logic

 NoSQL are NOT ACID Compliant.
 There are SOME ACID compliant qualities, but generally NOT completely ACID compliant.

-A non relational database (NoSQL) 'mode' is defined as `documents` Documents are written close to JSON.
+Documents are written close to JSON.

 Instead of tables like in SQL, you have a collection of documents.

-- each document is a JS object
+- each document is like a JS object
 - You have the ability to nest tables
 - Built with an emphasis on SPEED.

-The most popular db in the js stack is `MongoDB`
+- `MongoDb`, `DynamoDb`

 NoSQL dbs are used in big data and real-time web applications. (e-commerce) Motivations include simplicity of design, simpler horizontal scaling of clusters of machines, and finer control over availability.